 You may need to remove the spacer bar to fit the GlideLok on top of your door.
-Be sure to use a #1 Phillips drill bit only, as a larger bit will likely strip out the screw heads.
+Use a #2 Phillips drill bit, and be careful to avoid stripping out the screws.

 Place GlideLok Part C on top of your door with the U-shaped slot about 6" from the door edge over your door knob.
 The GlideLok screw (Part A) and peg (Part B) should be installed on the non-flush side of the door frame.
 (See picture above.
 The non-flush side does not show the hinges.)
 Remember, the GlideLok can still operate from BOTH sides of the door, regardless of which side the peg is on.

-To prevent wood damage, drill a 1/8" pilot hole into the door frame pencil mark.
+To prevent wood damage, drill a 1/8” pilot hole into the spot you marked on the door frame..

 Place the screw (Part A) into the peg (Part B).
-Screw the peg into the 1/8" hole from Step #4.
-Close the door, and the GlideLok U-shaped slot will slide easily onto the peg to secure the door.
+Use a #2 Phillips drill bit to screw the peg into the 1/8” hole from Step #4.
+Close the door, and the GlideLok U-shaped slot will slide onto the peg to secure the door.

 How do I install the GlideLok on an exterior door?